So you are wondering “how long does it take to learn Python?”

-These skills have one thing in common: they are sought-after skills in the job market, and they pretty much make you a lucrative candidate for projects requiring highly sophisticated Python abilities.
+These skills are in high demand on the job market.
+Mastering them makes you a lucrative candidate for positions requiring highly sophisticated Python abilities.

 But how long does it take to learn Python on a professional level?

-It’s relatively easy to learn the basics of these skills, but mastering them will take several months or even longer.
+It’s relatively easy to learn the basics of these skills, but mastering them will take several months or even years.

 But what’s great about professional-level skills is that it can pay off, big time.
-Because a single developer usually specializes in just 1-2 fields, it’s challenging to find a Python developer with the right skill set.
+Because a single developer usually specializes in just one or two fields, it’s challenging to find a Python developer with the right skill set.